arduino/crossbuild/README.md

 This docker container has been created to allow us to easily crosscompile our c++ tools.
 The idea comes from [multiarch/crossbuild](https://github.com/multiarch/crossbuild), but that container unfortunately is outdated and the apt sources are no longer available.

 ## Starting Image
-The starting image is [ubuntu:latest](https://hub.docker.com/_/ubuntu) (The ubuntu:latest tag points to the "latest LTS", since that's the version recommended for general use.) at the time of writing latest points to Ubuntu 22.04 jammy.
+The starting image is [ubuntu:22.04](https://hub.docker.com/_/ubuntu).
 The starting image is only marginally important, since internally we use manually installed toolchains.

 ## The Toolchains
 The toolchains are download from http://downloads.arduino.cc/tools/internal/toolchains.tar.gz .